Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer

 (22,076 cases), and 1998 (30,541 cases).
 In 2000, it became an online database on open access hosted by the NCI (National Cancer Institute).

 The information in the Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer relates cytogenetic changes and their genomic consequences, in particular gene fusions, to tumor characteristics, based either on individual cases or associations.
-All the data have been manually culled from the literature by Felix Mitelman in collaboration with Bertil Johansson and Fredrik Mertens.
+All the data have been manually culled from the literature by Felix Mitelman in collaboration with Bertil Johansson, Fredrik Mertens, and Kajsa Paulsson.